Avedude/Apple-Explained-Moderation-Bot/README.md

 `restrictions.json` is where you can disable commands and restrict them to certain channels.

 `/files/welcomemessage.txt` is where you set the welcome message for your server.
+(If file isn't found, will only send " Welcome 👋")

 `news.txt` is where you put news for your bot.